Disney Hotels on the Monorail: A Complete Guide to Disney World Monorail Resorts

 (Oh wait…let me back up.
 If you’re a Disney World beginner (which, by the way, you should check out this post for Disney beginners) you should know that the monorail is basically a train in the sky.
 There are Monorail Systems for both Magic Kingdom and Epcot.)

-One of the things that makes the Disney World monorail resorts so popular (besides how well done they are) is their proximity to easy transportation, especially to Magic Kingdom.
+One of the things that makes the Disney World monorail resorts so popular is their proximity to easy transportation, especially to Magic Kingdom.
 Each resort has its own monorail station as well as walking paths and boat transportation to Magic Kingdom.
 And all of these things make it super easy to get from your hotel to Disney World’s most popular park.

 There are three Disney hotels on the monorail: